leoxyu/455-project/README.md

 ## Project Description

-This project aims to create a music application for people who use multiple music services and do not want to switch apps, particularly targeting audiophiles.
+This project aims to create a music application for people who use multiple music services and do not want to switch applications when listending to music.
+It will allow users to import songs and playlists acroess nultiple services, and listen to them together seamlessly.

+## Project Details

 The app will support the following activities:

 - Combining YouTube and Spotify playlists seamlessly
 - Managing said playlists